HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/mx_portlet_in_dx.md

 3. Navigate to the page where you want to add the Volt MX portlet.

-4. Click the**Add page components and application** icon.
+4. Click the **Add page components and application** icon.

     ![alt text](image3.png)

-4. Search for the deployed Volt MX portlet in  the **search bar** on the **Applications** tab and click on **add** symbol on hover over the portlet to add it to the page.
+4. Under the **Applications** tab, search for the deployed Volt MX portlet in the search bar.

+5. Hover over the portlet you want to add and click **Add** (+).

     ![alt text](image4.png)

-5. Turn off **Edit Mode** and verify if the portlet is properly rendered.
+6. Turn off **Edit Mode** and verify if the portlet is properly rendered.
 If the app contains a login page but you prefer using single sign-on (SSO) with HCL DX credentials, you can configure SSO using the steps in [Enabling SSO between HCL DX and Volt MX](../configuration/index.md#enabling-sso-between-hcl-dx-and-volt-mx).